resource-watch/nrt-scripts/archived/foo_003_fews_new_food_insecurity/README.md

 This script is run daily.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.

+This script has been archived since national data has been updated more frequently than regional data.

 ###### Note: This script was originally written by [Nathan Suberi](mailto:nathan.suberi@wri.org), and is currently maintained by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).